Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Rooms of Weeping.md

 ROOMSOFWEEPING

-Refer to map 5 of the castle for. area:sK35 throughK46.
+Refer to map 5 of the castle for. area:sK35 through K46.

 K35.
-GUARDIAN.VERMIN
+GUARDIAN VERMIN

 A door of delicately engraved steel stands at the west end of this short, dark hallway.
 Intricate details stand out clearly on the door's surface.
 The door seems to shine with a light of its own, untouched by time.
 Flanking the door are two alcoves in shadow.
-A dark, vaguely man­ shaped figure stands in each alcove.
+A dark, vaguely man-shaped figure stands in each alcove.

 The dark figures are four swarms ofrats piled atop
 one another to form manlike shapes (two swarms per alcove).
 These rats are under [[Strahd]]'s control and attack anyone that tries to move through this area.